1755 Lisbon earthquake: Philosophy

 Immanuel Kant published three separate texts in 1756 on the Lisbon earthquake.
 As a younger man, fascinated with the earthquake, he collected all the information available in news pamphlets and formulated a theory of the causes of earthquakes.
 Kant's theory, which involved shifts in huge caverns filled with hot gases, though inaccurate, was one of the first systematic attempts to explain earthquakes in natural rather than supernatural terms.
 According to Walter Benjamin, Kant's slim early book on the earthquake "probably represents the beginnings of scientific geography in Germany.
 And certainly the beginnings of seismology".

-Werner Hamacher has claimed that the earthquake's consequences extended into the vocabulary of philosophy, making the common metaphor of firm "grounding" for philosophers' arguments shaky and uncertain: "Under the impression exerted by the Lisbon earthquake, which touched the European mind in one [of] its more sensitive epochs, the metaphor of ground and tremor completely lost their apparent innocence; they were no longer merely figures of speech" (263).
+Werner Hamacher has claimed that the consequences of the earthquake extended into the vocabulary of philosophy, making the common metaphor of firm "grounding" for philosophers' arguments shaky and uncertain: "Under the impression exerted by the Lisbon earthquake, which touched the European mind in one [of] its more sensitive epochs, the metaphor of ground and tremor completely lost their apparent innocence; they were no longer merely figures of speech" (263).
 Hamacher claims that the foundational certainty of René Descartes' philosophy began to shake following the Lisbon earthquake.

 Politics

 The earthquake had a major impact on politics.
-The prime minister, Sebastião José de Carvalho e Melo, 1st Marquis of Pombal, was the favorite of the king, but the aristocracy despised him as an upstart son of a country squire.
+The prime minister, Sebastião José de Carvalho e Melo, 1st Marquis of Pombal, was the favourite of the king, but the aristocracy despised him as an upstart son of a country squire.
 The prime minister, in turn, disliked the old nobles, whom he considered corrupt and incapable of practical action.
-Before 1 November 1755 there was a constant struggle for power and royal favour, but the competent response of the Marquis of Pombal effectively severed the power of the old aristocratic factions.
-However, silent opposition and resentment of King Joseph I began to rise, which would culminate with the attempted assassination of the king in 1758 and the subsequent elimination of the powerful Duke of Aveiro and the Távora family.
+Before 1 November 1755, there had been a constant struggle for power and royal favour, but the competent response of the Marquis of Pombal effectively severed the power of the old aristocratic factions.
+However, silent opposition and resentment against King Joseph I began to rise, culminating in his attempted assassination in 1758 and the subsequent reprisals eliminating the powerful Duke of Aveiro and the Távora family.

+In 1752, a Sebastianist prophet predicted that a terrible earthquake would destroy Lisbon on All Saints' Day.
+After the earthquake struck on All Saints' Day 1755, there was a surge of converts to Sebastianism.

 Development of seismology

-The prime minister's response was not limited to the practicalities of reconstruction.
-He ordered a query sent to all parishes of the country regarding the earthquake and its effects.
+The prime minister also ordered the collection of factual data, sending a query to all parishes of the country regarding the earthquake and its effects.
 Questions included: